trumpiter-max/Proactive-cyber-defence/Defense-in-Depth/VPN.md

 - Hide browsing history from ISPs
 - Have capacity for large volumes of network traffic
 - Include a `kill switch` - automatically disconnect user from the internet whenever VPN connection fails

+### VPN prevents attacks

+- `Spoofing`: block all packets with internal origins, from specific hosts, or ARP poisoning attack
+- `Man-In-The-Middle attacks`: connection is encrypted
+- `Logging`: encrypt record activities from ISP and others
+- `DDoS`: generate high amount of bandwidth
+- `Port Scanning`: limits number of ports or use port knocking

 ### Types of VPN Protocols